 In all of her post-hysterectomy checkups, Kate was sure to keep tabs on any breast ultrasounds that looked suspicious.
 There were instances where her doctor would find a benign growth that they would monitor.

 Ultimately, Kate decided that after the success of her hysterectomy, she did not want to wait any longer and chose to schedule a mastectomy and breast reconstruction.
-In February 2022, Kate had a prophylactic bilateral, nipple-sparing mastectomy with expanders put in by breast surgeon Alina Mateo, MD and plastic surgeon Liza C. Wu, MD.
+In February 2022, Kate had a prophylactic bilateral, nipple-sparing mastectomy with expanders put in by breast surgeon Alina Mateo, MD and a Penn Medicine plastic surgeon.

 Once Kate was discharged and ready to unwrap the bandages, she saw (as the doctors had mentioned in recovery) that her right breast looked good but her left breast was purple and looked different.
 She learned that she had a thinning of the skin in her left breast, which is not uncommon after a mastectomy surgery.
 Kate’s care team embarked on their plan to get her left breast skin back to normal, with close watch.